qiao/vimfiles/README.md

 ## Dependencies ##

+* `ack` - required by `ack.vim`
+* `ctags` - required by `tagbar`

 All the following commands are for ArchLinux.
 Packages names and install tools may differ in other distributions.

-* `ack` - required by `ack.vim`
-* `ctags` - required by `tagbar`

 ```
-sudo yaourt -S ack ctags
+$ sudo yaourt -S ack ctags
 ```

 ## Installation ##

-Note: All the following commands should be executed in yout home directory.
+Note: The following commands should be executed in yout home directory.

 Backup your own vim files.